 It can be a little strange to pick out a gift for your guy friend.
-If you labor over it too much, you start to feel like you’re shopping for a girlfriend and, out of fear, you decide to stop caring so much and hurriedly settle on a band t-shirt of the wrong size.
+If you labor over it too much, you start to feel like you're shopping for a girlfriend and, out of fear, you decide to stop caring so much and hurriedly settle on a band t-shirt of the wrong size.
 I get that.
-I’ve been there.
-But I’m now here to help with a list of unique gift ideas for men.
+I've been there.
+But I'm now here to help with a list of unique gift ideas for men.

 Unfortunately, I am not eloquent or well read enough to try and analyze the psychological root of this strange male instinct to appear apathetic when it comes to friendly offerings but what I can provide are some gift-giving ideas that have served me well in the past and will help get you through birthdays, celebrations, and holidays without any real problem (and maybe even some pride and pleasure).